Section 2. Class C Airspace Planning

 - Retain the NOTAM specifying the new part-time Class C effective hours until the new hours are published in the appropriate chart supplement.

-- For unexpected events that affect the availability of part-time Class C services, issue a service NOTAM, in accordance with FAA Order JO 7930.2, Notices to Airmen, describing the ATC service available and duration.
+- For unexpected events that affect the availability of part-time Class C services, issue a service NOTAM, in accordance with FAA Order 7930.2, Notices to Air Missions, describing the ATC service available and duration.
 No airspace NOTAM is issued.

-- Notices to Airmen specifying the dates and times of a designated part-time area may be issued by the appropriate facility only after coordination with the Service Center.
+- Notices to Air Missions specifying the dates and times of a designated part-time area may be issued by the appropriate facility only after coordination with the Service Center.
 The Service Center must ensure that such action is justified and in the public interest.